aws-samples/multitenant-application-on-aws-amplify/documents/DemoInstructions.md

                 - **Confirm Email**: Input must be identical to the previous field
                     - example: `myemailalias+tenantauser@emaildomain.com`
                 - Click the `Create User` button to submit the action to create the user.
 A message should appear at the top of the screen: <span style="color:green"> **User created Successfully!** </span>
-            - Upon successfully creation of general user the following task are completed by backend services deploy via the CDK solution:
+            - Upon successful creation of general user the following task are completed by backend services deploy via the CDK solution:
                 - The JWT token of the Tenant Admin is validated by Amazon API gateway and then passed with the form data to a lambda function.
                 - The lambda function extracts the tenantId value from JWT and sets the value of the new users Amazon Cognito tenantId custom attribute to the same value.
                 - The new user is then provisioned to the same Amazon Cognito UserPool Group as the Tenant Admin which created the user.
-                - A Amazon Cognito Custom message trigger is invoked which emails the new general user:
+                - An Amazon Cognito custom message trigger is invoked which emails the new general user:
                     - The url of the web application
                     - The username created by the Tenant Admin user
                     - A generated temporary password